German Luftwaffe and the MiG-29 Fulcrum

 Oberstleutnant Johannes Rudolf, German Tornado pilot and former L-39 Albatros pilot at MiGFlug, said about his experience in the MiG-29:

 The MiG-29 is a rocket.
-It’s as simply as that.
+It is as simple as that.

-It soon turned out that claims of the MiG-29 being superior to Western fighter jets in some areas were right – for example, the Helmet Mounted Weapons Sight (HMS) – a technology the US Air Force and Navy didn’t have operational before 2003 – or the dogfight capability and manoeuvrability, especially at slow speed.
+It soon turned out that claims that the MiG-29 was superior to Western fighter jets in certain areas proved correct – for example, the Helmet Mounted Weapons Sight (HMS) – a technology the US Air Force and Navy didn’t have operational before 2003 – or the dogfight capability and manoeuvrability, especially at slow speed.
 The MiG-29 demonstrated it’s ability impressively during joint US-German dissimilar air combat training.
 But we’ll have a closer look at that below.

 In 2003 22 MiG-29s were sold to the Polish Air Force for a symbolic 1 EUR per Fulcrum, 14 were taken into service with the 41. elt after an overhauled.
 Of the remaining two German MiGs, one had crashed after a pilot’s fault, and one (the 29+03) is on display at Laage-Rostock airport.